 - Furniture dolly

 - Steam cleaner (optional)

 - 1 to 2 mattress bag(s) or heavy plastic

 - Packing tape

 - Large sheet, blanket, or piece of fabric (optional)

 How to Move a Mattress

 Mattress bags are made of heavy-duty plastic to protect your mattress from dust and dirt during a move.
-The bags are sold in standard sizes—twin, double, queen, king—and available in a package of one or two, so one can be used for the box spring.
-If you have an extra thick mattress, buy a larger size to be sure the mattress will fit.
+The bags are sold in standard sizes—twin, double, queen, and king—and available in a package of one or two, so one can be used for the box spring.

 Slide the bag over the mattress and secure it with packing tape.

 Position the Mattress Correctly